carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

     -enable-check-profile        -
                                    Enable per-check timing profiles, and print a report to stderr.
+    -explain-config              -
+                                   For each enabled check explains, where it is enabled, i.e. in clang-tidy binary, command
+                                   line or a specific configuration file.
     -export-fixes=<filename>     -
                                    YAML file to store suggested fixes in.
 The stored fixes can be applied to the input source